 - Completion of one year of language study at the College.

 - Completion of intensive language study as part of an approved study abroad program.
 (Note that all of the approved programs in Asia provide intensive language study options with additional classroom hours so that students cover in one semester the equivalent of two semesters of language study.)

 - Completion of intensive language study in an approved summer program.

 - Students who acquire knowledge of an Asian language in alternative ways, e.g. through advanced placement or non-credit bearing language study such as online courses or who are heritage speakers must be evaluated by a language placement exam.
 These students must take additional electives to fulfill the ten course minimum requirement for the major.

 Procedure for Electing a Major

 Download the "Change of Academic Plan" form with a major in Asian Studies, and a copy of your unofficial transcript from STAR.
-Obtain the signatures of the Director of Asian Studies and your advisor on the form.
+You must make an appointment with the Director of Asian Studies (Prof. Karen Turner, email@example.com) to construct an initial plan of study.
+Have the Director of Asian Studies and your advisor sign the form.
 Bring the form and transcript to Karen Todd, Administrative Assistant for Asian Studies (Smith Rm 329).